 The design thinking process involves a series of simple steps or stages to find the problem faced by the organization and its customers.
 The prime objective of this approach is to deal with any problems from a human perspective.
 This helps the teams involved in the design thinking process of finding the solution to collaborate and brainstorm together.
 This results in building a collaborative office culture in the organization and improves productivity.

 As discussed above, the design thinking process is conducted in five stages or steps.
 These steps help organizations in creating products and services for their customers by understanding their needs and requirements.
-Here are the five essential steps of the design thinking process:
+Here are the 5 steps of the design thinking process:

 Empathy is the first step of the design thinking process.
 Without empathizing with the customers, organizations cannot understand their needs and requirements.
 User surveys and personal contacts with the customers of the organization will result in gaining insights into their mindset and priorities.
 Empathize forms the main ideology of design thinking as it transforms the business and the corporate requirements into human requirements.
 This stage of the design thinking process is all about eliminating any pre-defined assumptions and notions that the organization has about its customers and collecting ideas from them even though they are not properly defined.